 The Objective of this DV Challenge is for participants to use innovative Machine Learning techniques to speed up verification and find bugs faster.
-This goal in this challenge is to maximize the average FIFO depths in a MESI Cache Controller Design.
+The goal in this challenge is to maximize the average FIFO depths in a MESI Cache Controller Design.
 There are 4 FIFO Queues in this Cache Controller, one for each CPU.
 Each FIFO queue can hold up to 16 entries.
 The goal is to maximize the number of entries in each FIFO.
 Simply put, the higher average FIFO depth across all 4 queues the better are our chances of finding hard bugs.
 Participants can tune the Machine Learning Hyper-parameters and DV Knobs (settings) to increase the FIFO depths.
-VerifAI's Machine Learning Platform helps DV Engineers speed up verification significantly.
+VerifAI's Machine Learning Platform helps DV Engineers speed up verification.
 Finding bugs faster and Speeding up DV, reduces costs and improves time to market significantly.

 Apple Watch Series 6